Xiaomi gets temporary go-ahead for phone sales in India

-(Reuters) - An Indian court on Tuesday temporarily allowed Xiaomi Inc to sell some of its devices in the country, about a week after it had asked the Chinese company to suspend sales in the world’s third largest smartphone market.
+Dec 16 (Reuters) - An Indian court on Tuesday temporarily allowed Xiaomi Technology Co Ltd to sell some of its devices in the country, about a week after it had asked the Chinese company to suspend sales in the world’s third largest smartphone market.

 Xiaomi had been asked to suspend selling its smartphones in a case related to patent infringements that telecom equipment maker Ericsson had filed against the Chinese company.

-On Tuesday, the court gave Xiaomi permission to continue importing phones which have Qualcomm chipsets in them until Jan.
-8, provided Xiaomi deposited 100 rupees ($1.5712) for every device sold, Ericsson said.
+On Tuesday, the court gave Xiaomi permission to continue importing phones which have Qualcomm chipsets in them until the next hearing on Jan.
+8, provided Xiaomi deposited 100 Indian rupees ($1.5712) for every device sold, Ericsson said.

 Xiaomi, whose low-priced but feature-rich phones have made it the biggest smartphone vendor in China, sells exclusively through online retailer Flipkart.com in India.